 (b) An order by a court of competent jurisdiction.

-(8) If the owner or person in charge of a shellfish operation fails to comply with a hold order or an abatement order issued according to this section, then the department may revoke the license of the shellfish operation or initiate other legal enforcement proceedings authorized by law.
+(8) If the owner or person in charge of a shellfish operation fails to comply with a hold order or an abatement order issued according to this section, the department may revoke the license of the shellfish operation or initiate other legal enforcement proceedings authorized by law.

 WAC 246-282-120 Penalty clause.

-Any person found violating any of the provisions of these regulations or chapter 69.30 RCW is guilty of a gross misdemeanor, and upon conviction will be subject to:
+A person found violating any of the provisions of this chapter or chapter 69.30 RCW is guilty of a gross misdemeanor, and upon conviction will be subject to:

 (1) A fine; or